 - About Us

-Dr. Beau Batton is the Chief of the Neonatology division of Pediatrics at SIU School of Medicine, and the Director of Newborn Services at HSHS St. John's Children's Hospital.
-Dr. Batton earned his medical degree at Stritch School of Medicine, Loyola University, in Maywood Illinois.
-He went on to do an internship and his residency at William Beaumont Hospital in Royal Oak, Michigan, and his fellowship in Neonatal-Perinatal Medicine at Case Western Reserve University School of Medicine Rainbow Babies & Children's Hospital in Cleveland, Ohio.
-He joined SIU School of Medicine in 2008 and continues to serve as an associate professor in addition to his clinical obligations, and has contributed to Neonatology's four Teaching Service of the Year awards (2009, 2011, 2013, 2016).
-Dr. Batton's publications include works on blood pressure management and neurodevelopment in extremely preterm infants, in utero anti-depressant exposure and neurodevelopment in preterm infants, and perspectives of physician parents in the neonatal ICU.
-In his off hours, Dr. Batton is the current chair of the Illinois Department Public Health Perinatal Advisory Committee, a member of the International Neonatal Consortium Hemodynamic Adaptations Workgroup, and is very involved in the March of Dimes Perinatal Collaborative Leadership Council, and Ronald McDonald House Charities.Meet our other Neonatology Providers
+Dr. Batton is the Chief of the Neonatology Division in the Department of Pediatrics at SIU School of Medicine, and the Director of Newborn Services at HSHS St. John's Children's Hospital.
+Dr. Batton earned his medical degree at Stritch School of Medicine, Loyola University, in Maywood, Illinois.
+He completed both an internship and a pediatric residency at William Beaumont Hospital in Royal Oak, Michigan, and his fellowship in Neonatal-Perinatal Medicine at Case Western Reserve University School of Medicine Rainbow Babies & Children's Hospital in Cleveland, Ohio.
+His publications include works on blood pressure management and neurodevelopment in extremely preterm infants, in utero anti-depressant exposure and neurodevelopment in preterm infants, and perspectives of physician parents in the neonatal ICU.
+Dr. Batton is the current chair of the Illinois Department Public Health Perinatal Advisory Committee, a member of the International Neonatal Consortium Hemodynamic Adaptations Workgroup, and is very involved in the March of Dimes Perinatal Collaborative Leadership Council, and Ronald McDonald House Charities.Meet our other Neonatology Providers

 - Bedside Patient Management and Teaching Rounds (10 – 11:30 AM)